Welcome to the summary of what's good to know when travelling in beautiful Norway by train.

 |

-The Snalltaget night service to Hamburg is available until Sept 23rd and provides an alternative to spending the night in overnight accommodation in Kobenhavn / Copenhagen.
+The SJ Night night service now operates daily and provides an alternative to spending the night in overnight accommodation in Kobenhavn / Copenhagen.

-Though it does have a very early in the morning arrival time in Hamburg, but the advantage of this is the connections it offers in Hamburg.
+Though it does have a very early in the morning arrival time in Hamburg, but the advantage of this is the onward connections it offers.

 You'll be there in time to reach distant destinations, such as London, Lyon, Marseille, Milan and Paris by the end of the day.

-The Snalltaget train continues on to Berlin, so it's possible sleep on the train for longer and connect there for other destinations including Basel, Dresden, Interlaken, Munich, Vienna and Warsaw.
+The train also continues on to, so it's possible sleep on the train for longer and connect in the German capital for other destinations including Basel, Dresden, Interlaken, Munich, Vienna and Warsaw.

 There are three options for heading to Hamburg, the gateway to destinations on Germany and beyond, which involve taking ferries from Oslo, Bergen, Kristiansand and Stavanger to ports in Denmark; and connecting into trains.